Build a site

 Edit button

-After people begin to follow your initiative, you can manage them through the Community tab.
+After people begin to follow your site, you can manage them through the Community tab.

-20. On the ribbon, click William Land Park Improvement Initiative and choose Community.
+20. On the ribbon, click William Land Park Improvement Plan and choose Community.

 Community option

 The Community page appears.
-On this page, you can see a list of your initiative's followers, manage all followers, and send updates to followers about progress on the initiative.
+On this page, you can see a list of your site's followers, manage all followers, and send updates to followers about progress on your work.

 Now that you've created your first site, you can share it with the right audience.
 Your site can stand on its own as something you promote using social media, or it can be embedded in your organization's other sites and pages.